bansal1806/HackJKLU-v5.0/README.md

 ## 📝 License

-This project is for HACKJKLU 5.0 event.
+This project is for HackJKLU v5.0 event.

 ## 🔗 Links